^

 Overdose

-Clinical tests in people with normal weight and obesity who took 1-fold servings of 0.8 g of orlistat or reusable dosages of 0.4 g 3 times a day for 15 days did not show the development of noticeable negative symptoms.
-In addition, obese individuals have experience of using drugs 3 times a day at a dosage of 0.24 g for six months.
+Clinical tests in people with normal weight and obesity, taking 1-time portions of 0.8 g of orlistat or multiple doses of 0.4 g 3 times a day for 15 days, did not show the development of noticeable negative symptoms.
+In addition, obese people have experience of taking the drug 3 times a day at a dosage of 0.24 g for six months.

-Usually, with an overdose of a drug during post-marketing tests, negative signs were absent or were similar to those observed with the introduction of therapeutic portions of drugs.
+Typically, in case of drug overdose during post-marketing testing, negative signs were absent or were similar to those observed when administering therapeutic doses of the drug.

-In case of severe poisoning, it is required to monitor the patient's condition for 24 hours.
-Evidence from animal and volunteer testing suggests that the overall effect that can be associated with the lipase-inhibiting effect of orlistat usually disappears quickly.
+In cases of severe poisoning, the patient's condition should be monitored for 24 hours.
+Data from animal and human testing suggest that the overall effect, which may be related to the lipase-inhibiting effect of orlistat, usually disappears quickly.

 Interactions with other drugs